MartDiVenus/AleSNFS/README.md

 alearchiver: compression of files/dirs and extraction of archives, only for some formats.

-luxdim, valedim: a my [with the international backgroud] scientific notation of files' size.
+luxdim, valedim: a my [with international backgroud] scientific notation of files' size.